-For the year ended June 30, 2023, the Town implemented the requirements of GASB Statement No. 96, Subscription-Based Information Technology Arrangements (Subscriptions).
+For the year ended June 30, 2024, the Town implemented the requirements of GASB Statement No. 96, Subscription-Based Information Technology Arrangements (Subscriptions).
 The Statement provides a definition of Subscriptions and provides uniform guidance for accounting and financial reporting for such transactions.
 The guidance will decrease diversity in the accounting and financial reporting for these transactions, thereby, increasing comparability in financial reporting among governments.
 Further, the reporting of a subscription asset (a right-to-use intangible capital asset) and a subscription liability will enhance the relevance and reliability of the financial statements.

 On 07/01/2022, the Town entered into a 21 month subscription for the use of SAAS Subscription.
 An initial subscription liability was recorded in the amount of \$18,240.
-As of 06/30/2023, the value of the subscription liability is \$0.
+As of 06/30/2024, the value of the subscription liability is \$0.
 The Town is required to make annual fixed payments of \$18,540.
 The subscription has an interest rate of 2.1940%.
-The value of the right to use asset as of 06/30/2023 of \$49,240 with accumulated amortization of \$28,137 is included with Software on the Subscription Class activities table found below.
+The software was returned at the end of the subscription term, so the right to use the asset value and accumulated amortization has been removed from the table below.

 On 07/01/2022, the Town entered into a 23 month subscription for the use of iWorQ Systems.
 An initial subscription liability was recorded in the amount of \$17,155.
-As of 06/30/2023, the value of the subscription liability is \$0.
+As of 06/30/2024, the value of the subscription liability is \$0.
 The Town is required to make annual fixed payments of \$17,500.
 The subscription has an interest rate of 2.1940%.
-The value of the right to use asset as of 06/30/2023 of \$44,755 with accumulated amortization of \$23,350 is included with Software on the Subscription Class activities table found below.
+The software was returned at the end of the subscription term, so the right to use the asset value and accumulated amortization has been removed from the table below.

 On 07/01/2022, the Town entered into a 13 month subscription for the use of LeadsOnline.
 An initial subscription liability was recorded in the amount of \$2,842.
-As of 06/30/2023, the value of the subscription liability is \$0.
+As of 06/30/2024, the value of the subscription liability is \$0.
 The Town is required to make annual fixed payments of \$2,848.
 The subscription has an interest rate of 1.8500%.
-The value of the right to use asset as of 06/30/2023 of \$2,842 with accumulated amortization of \$2,532 is included with Software on the Subscription Class activities table found below.
+The software was returned at the end of the subscription term, so the right to use the asset value and accumulated amortization has been removed from the table below.

 On 07/01/2022, the Town entered into a 51 month subscription for the use of Phishing Simulator & User.
 An initial subscription liability was recorded in the amount of \$17,712.
-As of 06/30/2023, the value of the subscription liability is \$13,686.
+As of 06/30/2024, the value of the subscription liability is \$9,590.
 The Town is required to make monthly fixed payments of \$365.
 The subscription has an interest rate of 2.4450%.
-The value of the right to use asset as of 06/30/2023 of \$18,808 with accumulated amortization of \$4,408 is included with Software on the Subscription Class activities table found below.
+The value of the right to use asset as of 06/30/2024 of \$18,808 with accumulated amortization of \$8,816 is included with Software on the Subscription Class activities table found below.

 On 07/01/2022, the Town entered into a 27 month subscription for the use of VOA & MOA Subscription.
 An initial subscription liability was recorded in the amount of \$1,573,151.
-As of 06/30/2023, the value of the subscription liability is \$1,010,457.
+As of 06/30/2024, the value of the subscription liability is \$242,287.
 The Town is required to make monthly fixed payments of \$46,744.
 The subscription has an interest rate of 2.1940%.
-The value of the right to use asset as of 06/30/2023 of \$1,573,151 with accumulated amortization of \$699,178 is included with Software on the Subscription Class activities table found below.
+The value of the right to use asset as of 06/30/2024 of \$1,573,151 with accumulated amortization of \$1,398,356 is included with Software on the Subscription Class activities table found below.